sjfke/nonbleedingedge/cheatsheets/powershell.rst

 ::

-   PS> get-hotfix                    # list all installed hot fixes PS> get-hotfix -Id KB4516115      # when was hotfix installed
+   PS> get-hotfix                    # list all installed hot fixes and their ID PS> get-hotfix -Id KB4516115      # when was hotfix installed

    # To get hotfix details (example is a random choice, happens to be an Adobe Flash update)